About Peer-Led Team Learning (PLTL)

 Why does it work for so many different students?

 As faculty members of an elite institution, it is our collective goal to develop independent, creative, analytical, and critical thinkers.
-With these goals in mind, the General Chemistry instructors have designed our sequence in such as a way as to place emphasis on critical-thinking skills and problem-solving methods.
+With these goals in mind, the General Chemistry instructors have designed each of our sequences to place emphasis on critical-thinking skills and problem-solving methods.

 This program will assist you not only in mastering the course material, but in learning the value of group discussion, team work, and peer review in furthering one’s own knowledge.
 You will learn different methods of group work, critical-thinking skills, and study strategies.
 No answer keys are provided; you must decide as a group whether answers are reasonable and correct.
 This strategy enables you to be confident when applying your knowledge and understanding to new problems and concepts.
 This confidence is essential for performing well on quizzes and exams, as well as in any career you might choose to pursue.
 The PLTL program provides a supportive community of scholars and emphasizes taking responsibility for your own learning.